0xFableOrg/0xFable/docs/architecture.md

 A player (say A) creates the game.
 Two players can subsequently join the game.
 In general, this will include the game creator (A), though this is currently not constrained in the contracts — it could be useful to let a third party create games, e.g., for tournaments.
-Nevertheless, the UI currently assumes the game creator is a player that will join the game.
+Nevertheless, the frontend UI currently assumes the game creator is a player that will join the game.

-Once both players have joined the game, it starts automatically (currently the first joining player goes first, this can be changed in the future).
+Once both players have joined the game, it starts automatically (currently the first player that completes joining the game (see below) goes first, this can be changed in the future).
 Joining involves two transactions (for essential technical reasons, see later), one to join, and one to draw the initial hand of cards.
 Once this is done for every player, the UI is rendered, showing the player's hand and the game board.

 Let's assume player A goes first.
 Here is how A's turn goes: